Australian Astronomical Observatory

 Industry, Innovation and Science

-On 9 May 2017, the Government announced through the 2017-18 Budget measure titled Maintaining Australia's Optical Astronomy Capability - the Australian Astronomical Observatory will cease 1 July 2018.
-The Australian Astronomical Observatory (Transition) Bill 2018 was tabled in parliament 28 March 2018.
+On 9 May 2017, the government announced through the 2017-18 Budget measure titled Maintaining Australia's Optical Astronomy Capability, that the Australian Astronomical Observatory would cease on 1 July 2018.
+The Australian Astronomical Observatory (Transition) Act 2018 commenced on 1 July 2018, effecting this change.

 Type of Body